-Your CV should ideally be no more than 2 pages long, beginning with personal details, followed by the personal statement, then education and achievements, work experience, skills etc.
+Your newly qualified solicitor CV should ideally be no more than 2 pages long, beginning with personal details, followed by the personal statement, then education and achievements, work experience, skills etc.

 In terms of format, it is best practice to make the layout as clear as possible.
 Use section headers and bullet points to list details; chunky paragraphs and incoherent text is more likely to get skimmed over.

 If you’re open to more than one practice area, it is crucial to tailor your CV accordingly.
-When applying to different roles, you should amend everything from your personal statement to experience and achievements.
+When applying to different NQ solicitor jobs, you should amend everything from your personal statement to experience and achievements.
 It might even be beneficial to write an entirely new CV for a fresh perspective.

 Whatever you decide, remember that you should give a greater weight to demonstrating a passion and enthusiasm for one area of law in particular.
 Avoid trying to focus on multiple areas – this may make your CV look unfocused and lengthy.

-If you’re still wondering about what else you can do to give your CV an edge, or if it seems a little bare, perhaps you can consider the following:
+If you’re still wondering about what else you can do to give your NQ solicitor CV an edge, or if it seems a little bare, perhaps you can consider the following:

 • Previous legal work experience (as a paralegal, legal secretary, conveyancing assistant etc) is helpful to include.
 It shows that your legal experience stretches beyond your training contract, making you an attractive prospective candidate.